MSBradshaw/GATK_CNV_caller/README.md

     cd sv-exome
     ~~~

-2) Unzip the data reference files
-    ~~~
-    gunzip ref/*.gz
-    ~~~

-3) Edit the environment file "envs/gatkcondaenv.yml": Add the absolute path of the last line: /path/to/sv-exome/envs/gatkPythonPackageArchive.zip
+2) Edit the environment file "envs/gatkcondaenv.yml": Add the absolute path of the last line: /path/to/sv-exome/envs/gatkPythonPackageArchive.zip

 ## Launch of the pipeline